-ArcGIS Online provides the resources you need to effectively share your information with the world through online, interactive maps.
-Sharing your data through a map layer is a powerful option because anybody with a web browser, mobile device, or desktop viewer can access it.
-While sharing your data is important, how you share is even more important.
-Below are some best practices for using layers in maps that perform well on the web and on your mobile devices.
+ArcGIS Online provides the resources you need to effectively share your spatial information with the world through online, interactive maps.
+Sharing a web map allows you to graphically communicate with anyone with a web browser, mobile device, or desktop viewer.

 Optimize your maps for high demand

 If your map is picked up by social media and is viewed by thousands or millions of users at once, you will want your map to load as quickly as possible.
-Follow these guidelines for optimizing the layers in your map to reduce the time it takes to load the map during high-demand activity (such as when thousands of clients access it at once):
+Follow these guidelines for optimizing the layers in your map to reduce the time it takes to load the map during high-demand activity.

-- If your data has more than 1,000 features, publish it as a hosted feature layer and make sure editing is disabled.
+- If your data has more than 4,000 point features or 2,000 line or polygon features, or is larger than 10 MB, publish it as a hosted feature layer and ensure editing is disabled.
 When editing is enabled, the browser makes larger requests to include full geometry of the hosted feature layer, which makes the layer slower to draw.
 If your data needs to be edited, create a view of your hosted feature layer.
 The view can remain read-only with editing disabled while your primary feature layer is shared with the specific individuals who will be making edits.

 - Remove any filters on your hosted feature layers.
 If it is important to manage a subset of the features as an individual layer, publish each filtered set of data as its own individual layer.